 What makes Peace for the Weary Mom course unique is that I work with mothers exactly where they are at in their journey.
 I address their immediate pressing needs while also sharing valuable parenting strategies that will benefit their family.
 I also address the many hats that mothers wear, from parenting, their children’s education, and being a working mom.
 I have been in their situation and I understand their struggles.

 Another value I add is community.
 There may be many books and courses available, but few offer personal support through in-person or video conferencing along with private chat groups.
 This way parents can have their questions answered immediately.
 The mothers I work with are very appreciative of hearing from other moms going through similar struggles.
 They grow and learn from each other and feel more confident because they know they are not alone.

 5. How do we maintain the thin line between being strict and being

 You can be kind and firm at the same time.
 Setting limits for our children is important, but we must remember to do so in a kind and respectful way.
 I encourage parents to move away from being authoritative controlling parents towards one who sees themselves more as guides who are coaching their children as they grow.
 When you look at the end goals (your family’s values, and characteristics that will help your child when they grow up) you will then notice that any challenges that arise are opportunities to learn.

 6. Your message to the mommies of the world

-Focus on connection over correction.
+Focus on the connection over correction.
 Parenting is all about your relationship with your child.
 Cherish that bond, strengthen your connection and enjoy being with your family.
 Challenges will come up along the way but if our connection with our child is poor, any parenting strategies you try will be ineffective.
-On the other hand a child who feels safe, secure and loved will be more show more kindness towards others, be more willing to cooperate and problem solve.
+On the other hand, a child who feels safe, secure, and loved will be more show more kindness towards others, be more willing to cooperate and problem solve.